 Anti-government protests in Venezuela

+Venezuelan police line up before clashing with opposition activists on Thursday, April 6.

-Demonstrators fight on Tuesday, April 4, with national police officers in Caracas, Venezuela.
+Demonstrators fight with national police officers in Caracas on Tuesday, April 4.